 No matter how pure the insulin is, or where it came from (bovine, human) it can still cause an immune reaction, because it comes from outside the body, and it’s foreign.
 Still, it’s a fairly rare event, that affects a very small number of patients with Type 1 diabetes.
 It may also be overcome, by those factors which cause a person to have an increased or decreased risk for developing insulin antibodies.
 Factors that affect it are how well the person’s immune response is behaving, and genetics, the age of the person, presence of circulating insulin, and where and how the insulin is being delivered.

 There seems to be no correlation with development of insulin antibodies to insulin outside the body with how blood sugar is controlled, the level of insulin dose requirements, or low blood sugar.
 There is also no evidence that exogenous insulin contributes to beta cell death, or to complications.
-In almost all studies, the development of insulin antibodies and diabetic complications (nephropathy, neuropathy, retinopathy).

 Now that we have new ways that insulin can be delivered, we need to look in depth at the issue of the development of insulin antibodies in Type 1 diabetes.
 Inhaled insulin needs to be studied related to this, as do insulins used in the current available insulin pump therapies.
 6